wcomhelp/wnichols-FeelsBook/README.md

    * Browse and view the history of emotions.
    * View and edit the details past emotions.
    * Delete a past emotion.
+A video demonstrating the functionality of the app is available [here](https://youtu.be/TsQJ8-GRrcs).
 All code is my own.
 ©2018 - William Nichols